davzsant/Studygo_Back_Cakephp/README.md

 # Project Objective
 This application aims to make studying as engaging and addictive as using social media.
 It's a fun and interactive way to learn the things you're passionate about.

+**Note:** This project is currently under development and is not yet available for use.
+You can view the project’s progress, but it is not functional at the moment.

 # Project Description
 This project is built with CakePHP and comes in two versions:
 1. **API Version**: Designed to connect with a front-end application (available on my GitHub).